-Next, the officer asked for permission to search the car, basically looking for a “consent search”, in which a person gives the police permission to search the vehicle without a warrant.
-Without a warrant or this consent, the police are not allowed to search the vehicle.
+Next, the officer asked for permission to search the car, basically looking for a “consent search,” in which a person gives the police permission to search the vehicle without a warrant.
+Without a warrant, this consent, or probable cause that illegal contraband or evidence of a crime will be found inside, the police are not allowed to search the vehicle.
 When my client refused, the officer stated that he would “get the dogs and a warrant to search the car anyway.”
 To spare himself the trouble, my client agreed to the search and marijuana was found.

 This search is completely illegal.
 New Jersey state law requires that any consented search must be voluntary and that “an essential element of such voluntariness is knowledge of the right to refuse consent.”
 This basically means that not only do people have the right to refuse the search, that have to be told that they have the right to refuse the search.

 In addition, no police officer is allowed to intimidate a suspect into consenting to a search.
 Threatening any action involving large, aggressive, German shepherds in a roadside stoppage is approaching the realm of intimidation.
 Beyond this obvious blunder, the officer also failed to have my defendant sign the consent form.
 This form explains all of the rights that a person has pertaining to a search, including the right to refuse it.